St. Roch, New Orleans: 21st century developments

 After the I-10 was built through the center of St. Roch, and after it was hit by one of the worst hurricanes the city had seen, St. Roch experienced a period of great decline.
 The wind and flood waters from Hurricane Katrina damaged most of the structures in the neighborhood.
 The City of New Orleans has begun several projects to repair the damage done to this neighborhood by Hurricane Katrina.
 The majority of these projects involve cleaning up this neighborhood and ridding it of the debris left by Hurricane Katrina.
 The city plans on repaving the roads in St. Roch because the flood waters left the pavement uneven with countless potholes.
 There are also organizations, such St. Roch CDC, which are helping to restore old buildings in the neighborhood.
 The organization has already helped restore several old houses and office buildings in the last few years.
 Also, the City of New Orleans has hired landscapers to plant flowers and trees through the neighborhood in an attempt to return this neighborhood to its original state.

-The city is also doing everything in its power to help reduce the amount of crime that neighborhood has been experiencing recently.
+The city is also doing everything in its power to help reduce the amount of crime that the neighborhood has been experiencing recently.
 In the last few years, the amount of crime and number of murders in this neighborhood has increased greatly.
 Many people do not let their children play at the St. Roch park because of the amount of violence happening in the area lately.
 Many are also confused as to what has caused this recent increase in violence.
 The NOPD has finally decided it is time to work on reducing the amount of crime in this area.
 They have teamed up with other law agencies to try to find any pattern of violence or anything that can link these crimes together.
-They have also increased police detail in the area to try and prevent any criminal actions from taking place.
+They have also increased police detail in the area to try to prevent any criminal actions from taking place.
 They are not having much success, but the citizens of this neighborhood still have hope that one day the amount of crime in this area will decrease.